Resources

 Feeling Good: The New Mood Therapy, by David Burns, M.D.

 This was one of the very first books to explain cognitive behavior therapy (CBT) to the general public.
 The book describes the origin and theory of CBT, the research that supports its effectiveness in treating depression, and the techniques that are used in this approach.
-Many people have benefitted from just reading the book and applying the techniques to their own situation, while others have used it in conjunction with individual psychotherapy.
+Many people have benefitted from reading the book and applying the techniques to their own situations, while others have used it with individual psychotherapy.

 The Feeling Good Handbook, by David Burns, M.D.